YakovL/iq-test-doc/readme.md

 Wrapping up
 -----------

-We have discussed how to do basic operations with DeFi enterprises: staking, renting and swapping.
+We have discussed how to do basic operations with DeFi enterprises via IQ SDK: staking, renting and swapping.
 ___something about "much more"?